isc-projects/stork/doc/user/usage.rst

 ~~~~~~~~~~~~~

 The Service Status section in the DNS panel lists all monitored DNS servers.
-Similarly, to the DHCP pane, it includes the hostname, the app name, the communication
+Similarly, to the DHCP panel, it includes the hostname, the daemon name, the communication
 status with the daemon, and the daemon uptime.
 It also includes the following indicators
 for each DNS daemon: